Planning

 bartender.com.vn · 08/07/2026 · 11 min read

-A solid party drinks menu needs 6–8 items across four groups (welcome, signature, non-alcoholic, coffee/tea) and 2–3 glasses per guest.
-An A–Z guide plus 3 tables: quantities by headcount, ingredients per glass vs party, and a comparison of three menu tiers by budget.
+A party drinks menu needs 6–8 items across four groups and 2–3 glasses per guest.
+Includes quantities by headcount and three menu tiers by budget.

 Four drink groups you need